 *There is no standard for which color wire controls each function.
-When wiring, each wire should be identified by what terminal(s) it connects to, never by color.
-If you do not know the terminal that each wire connects to, it may be necessary to go to the HVAC system and look at the designations on the control board.
-For typical wiring examples, and for clarification of what types of systems your thermostat works with, please consult your owners/install guide. *
+When wiring, each wire should be identified by what terminal(s) it connects to — never by color.
+If you don’t know to which terminal each wire connects, it may be necessary to go to the HVAC system and look at the designations on the control board.
+Consult your owners/install guide for wiring examples and systems compatible with your thermostat*.

-The thermostat uses 1 wire to control each of your HVAC system’s primary functions, such as heating, cooling, fan, etc. See the diagram below for what each wire controls on your system:
+The thermostat uses one wire to control the primary functions of your HVAC system, such as heating, cooling, and fan.
+See the diagram below for the role of each wire in your system:

 S – Indoor and Outdoor Wired Sensors

 Y – Compressor Stage 1 (Cooling)